This blog provides information on public education in children, teaching, home schooling

 PS.
 After reading my take, please consider Clare Potter's.
 She is spot-on, and I only wish I'd made the case as well as she did!

-with the title Thoughts on the Obama Blueprint for Higher Education.
-You can bookmark this page URL http://apt3e.blogspot.com/2012/01/thoughts-on-obama-blueprint-for-higher.html.
+You have read this article affordability / Arne Duncan / Barack Obama / Race To The Top with the title Thoughts on the Obama Blueprint for Higher Education.
+You can bookmark this page URL https://apt3e.blogspot.com/2012/01/thoughts-on-obama-blueprint-for-higher.html.
 Thanks!

 No comment for "Thoughts on the Obama Blueprint for Higher Education"